 The court expert you appoint must be under contract with 12th Circuit Court Administration.
-The 12th Circuit currently has four experts under contract to do these evaluations – Dr. DeClue (intellectual disability only); Dr. Kasper; Dr. O’Neal and Dr. Visser.
+The 12th Circuit currently has five experts under contract to do these evaluations; Dr. Broeder, Dr. O'Neal, Dr. Tenenbaum, Dr. Visser and Dr. Yamout.
 If you appoint an expert who is not on our list, you are responsible for paying the bill, not us.

 The second expert appointed is a psychologist approved by APD to do these exams.
 The purpose of appointing APD is to essentially rule out the possibility that the defendant has an intellectual disability which may be a contributing factor to their inability to comprehend the judicial process.
-The Court pays for this exam if the defendant is an adult, but APD pays for this exam if the defendant is a juvenile.
-Currently the 12th Circuit only has one doctor on APD’s list of approved psychologists, Dr. Henry Tenenbaum.
-We recently learned that another local psychologist, Dr. Karim Yamout, recently applied to APD to be an approved psychologist, but he is still going through the approval process and should not be appointed yet.
+The Court pays for this exam regardless of whether the defendant is an adult or juvenile.
+We have been advised that for FY 18-l 9, APD was not funded to provide this service, therefore the Court is responsible.
+Currently, the 12th Circuit only has one doctor on APD's list of approved psychologists, Dr. Karim Yamout.

-When you appoint APD to a case, you must put the appointed doctor’s name in the order, not just “APD”.
+What has changed is that when you appoint APD to a case, simply put "APD" and do not list a specific doctor's name in the order.
+A sample order is available at the link below.
 You then send the order and all required supporting documents to APD so the Agency can create a case file and send it to the doctor appointed to evaluate the defendant.
-Orders and supporting documents can be emailed to Teshia Houston at APD (her complete contact information is in the following section).
+Orders and supporting documents can be emailed to Maria Fowler at APD Maria.Fowler@apdcares.org (her complete contact information is below).
 The supporting documents should include:

 - Petition for all charges on court order